Caeden117/ChroMapper/V3CONTROL.md

 **Note 1**: Head note of a chain is still a note, but not chain.
 Therefore modification on chain doesn't go along with head note, and vice versa.
 **Note 2**: Placing chain in a weird anlge may not behave same in the real game.

+## Transition Event Note & White Note
+Transition event notes and white notes are introduced before map v3, but I will combine them together as v3 feature.
+To place a transition event note, press `C` and left click on the event grid.
+To place a white note, press `3` and left click on the event grid.
+### Half & Zero Modifier
+After transition has been introduced, we will often place half alpha light and zero alpha light.
+To place a half alpha light, hold `X` and left click.
+To place a zero alpha light, hold `Z` and left click.

+## V3 Light System
+V3 Light system is implemented(roughly).
+Currently `The Second` plaform is supported.
+You will see the v3 light grids after entering this platform.
+### Display UI Panel
+The v3 light configuration panel is one of the items in the right panel.
+You can press `tab` and you will see a light aperture displaying `Add V3 Lights` on hover.
+You can click the button to show v3 light UI panel.
+There is also a keybind for displaying the panel.
+The default keybind is `Shift + T`.
+Initially on the light grid, `lightColorEvent` is above the plane and `lightRotationEvent` is under the plane.
+The event above the plane could be placed.
+Clicking `Switch To Rotation/Color` will change the current panel and flip the light grid as well.
+There is also a keybind for this button.
+The default keybind is `Shift + R`.
+### Change parameters & Placement
+You can change the parameter inside the UI panel to change the hovering note's data.
+Besides, the key bindings for old events may also affect the data.
+For example, changing to blue color will also change the color field in the UI.
+`Left click` will place the note on the grid.
+Placing multiple notes on the same position will stack them.
+This is possible because they may have different filters.

+### Interact with Selection
+When there is exactly one light event selected, UI will display the data inside this note.
+During the selection, you can change the data inside the UI, and finally click `Apply to note` to store the data to the note.
+If you place a note after the selected note, the new placed note will be treated as a subnote of the selected note(in the json format, it will be the additonal EventData).
+After unselecting all, UI will display the hover note 's data again.
+For box selection, it will automatically select all the `lightColorEvent` and `lightRotationEvent` within the time and lanes, regardless of their heights(or Y-axis).

+### Create Template
+Manually input various parameters is boring.
+In such case, you can click `Create Template` to storage a note to the template.
+If non selected, hover note will be the template.
+If one selected, the selected note will be the template. `Left click` the button will restore the template to the UI panel.
+Renaming and deleting the template button is same as the bookmark, by `right clicking` and `middle clicking`, respectively.
+**Note**: Currently the storage is not persistent, which means it will get lost after exiting the map.
+I'm not sure where to store if we want it to be persistent.

 ## Some Feature could be introduced
 - ~~Undo for new introduced actions~~
 - ~~Set transparency correctly~~(But not in consistent with previous notes' behaviour, I just set `TranslucentAlpha` to 1, which may not be the correct logic)